heimojuh/heimojuh.github.com/_posts/2013-12-04-communist-manifesto.md

 About **power** and **oppression**.

-And that is all happening around us, in form of a structural manifestation we like to nurture within our organizations.
-We tend them, like we tend our babies.
-We are worried, if the metrics show that it is ill.
-We like to think that it is alive, and it has a direction which can be managed, steered, controlled with practices concerning it and it alone.
+That is happening all around us in form of **a structural manifestation** we like to nurture in our organization.
+We tend **it** like we tend our babies.
+We are worried if the metrics show that it is ill.
+We like to think that it is alive and that it has a direction which can be managed, steered, controlled with practices concerning it and it alone.

 [We raise bodies](http://www.pmi.org/), institutions, to cement the existence of such **a thing**.
-We often wield it as a weapon, we wield as a source of "yes, but"s.
-It's bottomless what comes to makeshift rules.
+We wield it as a weapon, we wield it as a source of *yes, but*s. **It** is bottomless what comes to makeshift rules.
 It is twisted.
-It is a base of:
+It is a base of

 ### POWER